Open energy system models

 Open energy-system models are energy-system models that are open source.
-(Note: The terminology is not settled.
-These models can also be known as open energy models or open-source energy-system models or some combination thereof.)
-However, some of them may use third-party proprietary software as part of their workflows to input, process, or output data.
-Preferably, these models use open data, which facilitates open science.
+These models can also be known as open energy models or open-source energy-system models or some combination thereof.
+Some may use third-party proprietary software as part of their workflows.
+These models seek to use open data, which facilitates open science.

-Energy-system models are used to explore future energy systems and are often applied to questions involving energy and climate policy.
-The models themselves vary widely in terms of their type, design, programming, application, scope, level of detail, sophistication, and shortcomings.
+Energy-system models are often applied to questions involving energy and climate policy.
+The models themselves vary widely in terms of their type, design, programming, application, scope, level of detail, and sophistication.
 For many models, some form of mathematical optimization is used to inform the solution process.

-Energy regulators and system operators in Europe and North America began adopting open energy-system models for planning purposes in the early2020s.
-Open models and open data are increasingly being used by government agencies to guide the develop of netzero public policy as well (with examples indicated throughout this article).
-Companies and engineering consultancies are likewise adopting open models for analysis (again see below).
+Energy regulators and system operators in Europe and North America began to adopt open energy-system models for planning purposes in the early2020s.
+Open models and open data are increasingly being used by government agencies to guide the develop of netzero public policy as well.
+Companies and engineering consultancies are likewise adopting open models for analysis.

 General considerations

 Organization

 The open energy modeling projects listed here fall exclusively within the bottom-up paradigm, in which a model is a relatively literal representation of the underlying system.

-Several drivers favor the development of open models and open data.
-There is an increasing interest in making public policy energy models more transparent to improve their acceptance by policymakers and the public.
-There is also a desire to leverage the benefits that open data and open software development can bring, including reduced duplication of effort, better sharing of ideas and information, improved quality, and wider engagement and adoption.
+One factor favoring the development of open models and open data includes increasing interest in the transparency of public policy models, improving their acceptance by policymakers and the public.
+There is also a desire to leverage the benefits of open data and open software development: reduced duplication of effort, better sharing of ideas and information, improved quality, and broader engagement.
 Model development is therefore usually a team effort and constituted as either an academic project, a commercial venture, or a genuinely inclusive community initiative.

-This article does not cover projects which simply make their source code or spreadsheets available for public download, but which omit a recognized free and open-source software license.
-The absence of a license agreement creates a state of legal uncertainty whereby potential users cannot know which limitations the owner may want to enforce in the future.
-The projects listed here are deemed suitable for inclusion through having pending or published academic literature or by being reported in secondary sources.
+This article does not cover projects which simply make their source code or spreadsheets available to the public, but which omit a recognized free and open-source software license.
+The absence of a license agreement creates a state of legal uncertainty in which potential users cannot know which limitations the owner may want to enforce in the future.

 A 2017 paper lists the benefits of open data and models and discusses the reasons that many projects nonetheless remain closed.
-The paper makes a number of recommendations for projects wishing to transition to a more open approach.
-The authors also conclude that, in terms of openness, energy research has lagged behind other fields, most notably physics, biotechnology, and medicine.
+This paper makes a number of recommendations for projects wishing to transition to a more open approach.
+The authors conclude that, in terms of openness, energy research has lagged behind physics, biotechnology, and medicine.